captainjono/Chromely/README.md

 * To run CEF, you need to integrate with its processing model on a platform it supports.
 * This means, you need to implement a CefClient that understands how to implement the CEF protocal
-* This client can be in any lanuage, but it must support the platform protocal (swizzel events etc)
+* This client can be in any lanuage, but it must support the platform protocal (*swizzel events etc*)
-* By implementing this client, at runtime CEF will provide your App with a OpenGlView view will be used to paint browser onto any window/canvas/whatever your app requires
+* By implementing this client, at runtime CEF will provide your App with a OpenGlView window/view which is the browser and u can paint into various surfaces

 ## The Journey

-My experience coming into this project was using [CEFSharp]() which uses a `C++ layer` to smooth out the CEF abstraction and make it *user friendly* with a drop-and-drag canvas.
+My experience coming into this project was using [CEFSharp]() which uses a `C++ layer` to smooth out the CEF abstraction and make it *user friendly* with a *drop-and-drag canvas*.
 You dont need to worry about anything threading related, and they provide a great interface for quickly boostrapping your project. but.... they were never going to be [cross-platform](https://github.com/cefsharp/CefSharp/issues/1450).

 ### *Cross platform* CEF